chees/escaperoom/README.md

 Puzzle 1:
-Each player gets a button with 🖊️, 🍍 or 🍎
+Each player gets a button with 🖊️, 🍍 or 🍎.
-Once they are pressed in the correct order the game continues with the next part
+Once they are pressed in the correct order the game continues with the next part.